-I love watching stories told in moving pictures (and sound, and music) – and love making them even more.
-It’s been a passion of mine, an obsession even, since I was a boy.
+I love watching stories told in moving pictures – and love making them even more.
+It’s been a passion of mine, an obsession even, since I was eleven years old.

 Robot Overlords — a sci-fi adventure for older kids starring Ben Kingsley and Gillian Anderson.
 It was released in cinemas around the world and is currently being developed into a TV show (I co-wrote this film, too).